Avantikamunwar/RAG-chatbot/README.md

-A lightweight Retrieval-Augmented Generation (RAG) chatbot built using:
+AI Chatbot using Retrieval-Augmented Generation (RAG)

-FastAPI (Backend API)

-Ollama (Local LLM inference)

-Nomic Embed Text (Local embedding model)

-Pinecone (Vector database)

-HTML/JS Frontend (Simple chat UI)

-This project allows users to upload documents, build a vector index, and ask questions answered using retrieved context + LLM output.

-🚀 Features
+A production-ready AI Chatbot built using FastAPI, Pinecone vector database, Ollama embeddings, and LLM-based context-aware answering.
+This project demonstrates how to build an end-to-end Retrieval-Augmented Generation system that can intelligently answer user queries based only on your documents.

+ Project Overview

+This chatbot combines vector embeddings, semantic search, and LLM reasoning to deliver accurate, document-grounded responses.

+ Key Capabilities

+ Automatic document ingestion (PDF/TXT)

+ Smart text chunking for high-quality retrieval

-✅ Local LLM using Ollama
+ Embeddings generation using Ollama

-✅ Local embeddings using nomic-embed-text
-✅ Vector search using Pinecone
+ Semantic search via Pinecone

-✅ Simple RAG pipeline (embed → store → retrieve → generate)
-✅ REST API using FastAPI
-✅ Basic frontend UI for chatting
-✅ Fully offline inference (except Pinecone)
+ Context-aware responses using RAG

+ FastAPI backend with REST APIs

+ CORS enabled for frontend integration

+ Clean code and modular architecture